MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/zapier.md

 A: If you are not able to create a zap, make sure that:

-- Service hooks are enabled on the Azure DevOps Services organization you are trying to create the zap in.
+- Service hooks are enabled on the organization you are trying to create the zap in.
 - You are a project administrator (or have the appropriate service hook management permissions) on the project.

 #### Q: Why can't I connect to the Azure DevOps Services service?